Yorivel/Dynamic-Wardrobe/docs/quickstart.md

 * **`ripper`** — what V wears at the ripperdoc (requires [Immersive Rippers](https://www.nexusmods.com/cyberpunk2077/mods/7064))

 That's it!
 Walk into your apartment and the mod takes over.

 {% hint style="info" %}
-**Starting fresh?** If you already have Equipment-EX outfits saved from before installing Dynamic Wardrobe, consider deleting them and recreating your outfits following the naming patterns above.
-Outfits with names that don't match the mod's keywords will be ignored, and names that accidentally collide with location or context keywords can cause unexpected behavior.
-{% endhint %}

-{% hint style="info" %}
 **Avoid redundant names.** Each keyword serves a specific purpose in the mod's matching system — combining keywords that already overlap (like putting `outdoor` together with another keyword) won't work as expected.
 Check the [Advanced Setup](advanced.md) guide to understand how keywords interact before getting creative with outfit names.